vmonaco/kloak/README.md

     Type:   1    Code:  56    Value:   0
     Type:   0    Code:   0    Value:   0

+`uinput` is the [kernel module](http://thiemonge.org/getting-started-with-uinput) that allows user-land applications to create input devices.
+This is typically located at either `/dev/uinput` or `/dev/input/uinput`.

-Start `kloak` by specifying the input and output device files.
-The output device will typically be either `/dev/uinput` or `/dev/input/uinput`.
-Note that since `kloak` and `eventcap` require reading from and writing to device files, they probably won't work without running as root:
+Start `kloak` by specifying the input and output device files:

     $ sudo ./kloak -r /dev/input/event4 -w /dev/uinput

-`uinput` is the [kernel module](http://thiemonge.org/getting-started-with-uinput) that allows user-land applications to create input devices. **If you start `kloak` and lose control of your keyboard, the default rescue keys are: Right Shift + Left Shift + Esc.
-This terminates `kloak`.** You can specify the rescue key combination using the `-k` parameter.

-Verify that it's running successfully by starting in verbose mode and looking for the key received/release events:

-    $ sudo ./kloak -r /dev/input/event4 -w /dev/uinput -v
-    ...
-    +Received event at time: 1482265646198.
-Type:   1,  Code:  56,  Value:   1,  Scheduled delay   33 ms
-    -Released event at time: 1482265646198.
-Type:   1,  Code:  56,  Value:   1,  Actual delay   33 ms
-    +Received event at time: 1482265646311.
-Type:   1,  Code:  15,  Value:   1,  Scheduled delay   77 ms
-    +Received event at time: 1482265646336.
-Type:   1,  Code:  56,  Value:   0,  Scheduled delay   33 ms
-    Lower bound raised to:    8 ms
-    +Received event at time: 1482265646375.
-Type:   1,  Code:  15,  Value:   0,  Scheduled delay   68 ms
-    Lower bound raised to:   29 ms
-    -Released event at time: 1482265646311.
-Type:   1,  Code:  15,  Value:   1,  Actual delay   77 ms
-    -Released event at time: 1482265646336.
-Type:   1,  Code:  56,  Value:   0,  Actual delay   33 ms
-    -Released event at time: 1482265646375.
-Type:   1,  Code:  15,  Value:   0,  Actual delay   67 ms

-Notice that the lower bound on the random delay has to be raised when keys are pressed in quick succession.
-This ensures that the key events arrive in the same order as they were generated.
+#### My keyboard seems very slow

+`kloak` works by introducing a random delay to each key press and release event.
+This requires temporarily buffering the event before it reaches the application (e.g., a text editor).

-The maximum delay is specified by the `-d` option.
-This is the maximum delay (in milliseconds) that can occur between the physical key events and the passing of key events to the user-level input device.
+The maximum delay is specified with the -d option.
+This is the maximum delay (in milliseconds) that can occur between the physical key events and writing key events to the user-level input device.
 The default is 100 ms, which was shown to achieve about a 20-30% reduction in identification accuracy and doesn't create too much lag between the user and the application (see the paper below).
-As the maximum delay increases, the ability to obfuscate typing behavior also increases and the responsive of the application decreases. *This reflects a tradeoff between usability and privacy.*
+As the maximum delay increases, the ability to obfuscate typing behavior also increases and the responsive of the application decreases.
+This reflects a tradeoff between usability and privacy.

+If you're a fast typist and it seems like there is a long lag between pressing a key and seeing the character on screen, try lowering the maximum delay.
+Alternately, if you're a slower typist, you might be able to increase the maximum delay without noticing much difference.
+Automatically determining the best lag for each typing speed is an item for future work.

+### Options

 The full usage and options are:

+    $ ./kloak -h

     Usage: kloak [options]
     Options:
-      -r device file: read given input device (multiple allowed) -w device file: write to the given uinput device (mandatory option) -d delay: maximum delay (in milliseconds) of released events.
+      -r filename: device file to read events from
+      -w filename: device file to write events to (should be uinput) -d delay: maximum delay (milliseconds) of released events.
 Default 100.
-      -s startup timeout: time to wait (in milliseconds) before startup.
+      -s startup_timeout: time to wait (milliseconds) before startup.
 Default 100.
-      -k rescue keys: csv list of rescue key names to exit kloak in case the keyboard becomes unresponsive.
+      -k csv_string: csv list of rescue key names to exit kloak in case the keyboard becomes unresponsive.
 Default is 'KEY_LEFTSHIFT,KEY_RIGHTSHIFT,KEY_ESC'.
       -v: verbose mode

 ## Try it out

 You can test that `kloak` actually works by trying an [online keystroke biometrics demo](https://www.keytrac.net/en/tryout).
 For example, try these three different scenarios: